CPS613

 Static Files: How to load files at compile time

 In .NET this is accomplished by turning each file into an application resource.
-Here are the steps to turn an external file into a project resource:

-Once you have added all the resources you need, Build the project.
 The resources will now be imbedded in your application and will show up where appropriate.
 For example, if you have added an image resource that you want to add in a control, this is usually done with the property called "Image" or "BackgroundImage".
 When you click on the three dots of that property in the Property window, the resource you have created will be available as a project resource.

 The resource can also be accessed programmatically by using the My.Resources Object.